Notices on Twitter and what they mean

 Hiding a Tweet from a muted or blocked account: If you have muted or blocked an account(s) and their Tweets are shared by someone else, we’ll hide the content behind an interstitial and give you the option to click through and view it.
+Additionally, if you’ve muted keywords, we’ll place Tweets that include those behind a notice.
 Read more about muting and blocking accounts.

-An unavailable Tweet: There are some instances when a Tweet is unavailable to view, such as a Tweet from an account you do not follow that has protected Tweets, if the account has blocked you, or if the Tweet author has marked their account as one that Tweets potentially sensitive material.
-Additionally, sometimes a Tweet is deleted after it has been replied to or Retweeted with comment, or the Tweet is from a now-deactivated account.
+Tweets with limited visibility: There are some instances when a Tweet is unavailable to view, such as a Tweet from an account you do not follow that has protected Tweets, if the account has blocked you, the Tweet was deleted, or if the Tweet is from a deactivated account.